prxoio/shipstation/README.md

 [Read the Blog Post - ShipStation](https://www.inv3nt.dev/blog/shipstation)

+To view the example application, use the following credentials:
+[test@example.com]
+[password]

 ## Features

 - **Centralised Notifications**: Subscribe to and manage notifications from multiple Shopify stores.